EMalagoli92/OD-Metrics/docs/usage.md

 If `True`, evaluation is performed per class: detections are matched to ground truths only if they share the same `label_id`.
 If `False`, evaluation is category-agnostic.
 When `True`, the output includes a `"class_metrics"` dictionary with per-class results.
 This corresponds to `useCats` in the COCO evaluation protocol.
 If not specified the default (COCO) is used and corresponds to `True`.
-By setting `class_metrics=False`, the evaluation is category-agnostiic.
+By setting `class_metrics=False`, the evaluation is category-agnostic.
 ``` py title="class_metrics_example"
 from od_metrics import ODMetrics